 The U.S. Department of Energy's website is a good place to start learning about some of the basics.
 But eventually, you will need to find your state's weatherization agency, as they are the ones that administer the program to residents.

-U.S. Department of Energy: Energy Efficiency and Renewable Energy Program (EERE)
+U.S. Dept. of Energy: Energy Efficiency and Renewable Energy Program (EERE)

 The Energy Efficiency and Renewable Energy Program (EERE) is a tax credit program designed to help mitigate the costs of insulating primary residences for U.S. citizens.

 Under this program, you can receive up to a $1,500 tax credit or up to 30-percent of the cost of insulation or other weatherization.
 Other projects that touch on energy-saving, such as solar and wind, are often covered, as well.

 This credit applies only to U.S. citizens and only to primary residences (i.e., not vacation homes) and only to existing homes, not new homes.
 Besides weatherization, this tax credit can cover small wind or solar systems or geothermal heat pumps.
 Through 2019, credits apply to home solar energy systems, including solar water heaters and photovoltaic systems (30-percent of the cost, decreasing for the next two years before expiring on December 31, 2021).

 Begin with the EERE FAQ page on the U.S. Department of Energy website.